Fakaleitī: Social status

 Fakaleitī occupy a complex social position in Tongan society.
 While they are often marginalized and subject to discrimination or violence—especially in youth—they are generally accepted within family structures, which are foundational in Polynesian cultures.
 Some fakaleitī are vulnerable to sexual slavery, particularly those from economically disadvantaged backgrounds.

 Despite societal ambivalence, fakaleitī often find employment in sectors associated with tourism, hospitality, and entertainment.
 Their involvement in activities perceived as modern or foreign, such as nightlife and non-marital relationships, has contributed to their association with social change and transnational influences.
 Within religious contexts, particularly the Christian churches central to Tongan society, fakaleitī may be accepted through their financial and social contributions, even as their gender and sexuality remain contested.

 Activism

 The Tonga Leitis' Association organizes the Miss Galaxy Pageant in Tonga.
 They have also been involved in reforming colonially influenced laws about leitī life that remain in Tonga.
-In 2018 a documentary film, Leitis in Waiting, was made about leitī leader Joey Joleen Mataele and the efforts of the Tonga Leitis' Association.
-Mataele also works with the Pacific Equality Project, a non-profit group advocating for the decriminalization of LGBTQ peoples from post-colonial laws in the Pacific Islands.
+In 2018, a documentary film, Leitis in Waiting, was made about leitī leader Joey Joleen Mataele and the efforts of the Tonga Leitis' Association.
+Mataele also works with the Pacific Equality Project, a non-profit group advocating for the decriminalization of LGBTQ people from post-colonial laws in the Pacific Islands.